virtualharsh/virtualharsh/README.md

 <hr>

 ### 👨‍💻 About Me : <br>
 I'm Harsh Sonegra 🧑‍🎓, and I've been consuming oxygen from the atmosphere for the last 20 years!
 I've completed my Diploma in Computer Engineering 💻 from the Government Polytechnic, Porbandar.
-I'm currently pursuing my pre-final Bachelor's in CSE (Data Science) from Vishwakarma Government Engineering College, Chandkheda.
+I'm pursuing my final Bachelor's in CSE (Data Science) from Vishwakarma Government Engineering College, Chandkheda.

 You'll mostly find me talking about web development 💻, Machine Learning 📊, and Algorithm Optimization 📈.
 Besides coding, you may find me singing 🎤, dancing 🕺, reading a good book 📖, or playing Chess ♟️.